A Structural Characterization of Determinantally Equivalent Functions: Proof of Theorem

-are zero, then a simple application of Lemma~5.3 from \cite{mantelos2026determinantally} in conjunction with Lemma~\ref{lemma_det_equivalence_w_easy_consequence} yields $K[p^{(1)}]=Q[p^{(1)}]$, since $p^{(2)}$, $p^{(3)}$ and $p^{(4)}$ all belong to Case 1.
-Therefore, $p^{(1)}$ belongs to Case 1 also.
-So let us now suppose that at least one of the terms from \eqref{one_of_quantities} is zero.
-Without loss of generality let us assume $K(4,1)=0$ (all the other cases can be treated using the same method).
-Using Proposition~\ref{prop_one_zero_implies_many_nonzeros}, we thus have the following setup
+are zero, then it was proven in Lemma 6.4 of \cite{mantelos2026determinantally} that $K[p^{(1)}]=Q[p^{(1)}]$, and so we are done.
+So let us suppose that at least one of the quantities from \eqref{one_of_quantities} is zero.
+Since $p^{(2)}$, $p^{(3)}$ and $p^{(4)}$ belong to the same Case, we can suppose without loss of generality that $K(4,1)=0$ (all the other cases can be treated using the same method).
+Using Lemma~\ref{prop_one_zero_implies_many_nonzeros}, this yields the following setup:

-There are then two scenarios we need to examine: $p^{(2)}$ belongs to \textit{both} Case 1 and 2, or $p^{(2)}$ belongs \textit{only} to Case 1.